mikeoertli/podcast-rss/README.md

 This works well for mp3 or m4a files to create a podcast feed from audiobooks or audio that doesn't come via a public RSS format.

+###NOTICE ABOUT DROPBOX PUBLIC FOLDERS
+Thanks to new Dropbox policies going into effect on March 15, 2017, public folders are going away.
+I am planning to make sure this script supports other cloud providers, likely focusing on Google Drive first.
+I expect it should work as long as you have the files downloaded to a local folder and can find a base URL that is valid.

 ###TO RUN
 Right now, this script requires being located in the same directory as the source audio files and requires a config.txt file that configures the